AlfonceMweu/tribute-webpage/README.md

 This tribute.php script reads JSON format input data, checks for the existence of optional fields, interacts with a MySQL database to check for existing records, and inserts new records if necessary.

 11.COPYING
-the copying file contains GNU General Public License v3.0 licence.
+The copying file contains GNU General Public License v3.0 licence.

+12.tributarieslogo.svg
+This file contains a scalable vector graphics image that can be resized without loosing quality.

 CONTENT DOCUMENTATION
 The following images were used: